[HISTORY: Adopted by the Common Council of the City of Lodi as Ch. 4 of the City Code. Amendments noted where applicable.]

 Standing committees.
 There shall be the following standing committees of the Council to be appointed by the Mayor annually at the time of the organization of the Council, which shall have such duties and responsibilities as the Mayor shall from time to time prescribe:

-Public Works.
-The Public Works Committee provides oversight of the City’s infrastructure.
-This encompasses everything physical including but not limited to buildings, improvements, streets, lands, storm water and wastewater systems.
-The committee shall perform the duties of the Board of Public Works as found in § 12-2 of this Code.
+Public works and utilities.
+The Public Works and Utilities Committee provides oversight of the City's infrastructure and utilities.
+This encompasses everything physical, including but not limited to buildings, improvements, streets, lands, stormwater and wastewater systems, and water and electric utility.
+The Committee shall perform the duties of the Board of Public Works as found in § 12-2 of this Code.
+The Committee shall provide oversight to the operation of the municipal public utility pursuant to § 66.0805(6), Wis.
+Stats.
+The Mayor shall appoint three members of the Common Council, subject to confirmation by the Common Council.

-Finance.
-The Finance Committee provides oversight of the financial processes of the City.
+Finance and human resources.
+The Finance and Human Resources Committee provides oversight of the financial processes of the City.
 This encompasses reviewing and making recommendations to the Common Council on the City budgets, borrowing, developing financial policies, providing oversight on contracts, insurance and licensing issues.
+The Committee also provides oversight of the human resources functions of the City.
+This encompasses but is not limited to reviewing and developing policy on issues affecting City employees such as compensation systems, benefits and employee relations.
+The Finance and Human Resources Committee shall be comprised of all six members of the Common Council.

-Economic Development.
-The Economic Development Committee provides oversight and makes recommendations on policies for the economic development of the City.
-This encompasses but is not limited to revolving loan funds, grant programs both from within and outside of the City and other programs which will assist in the development of the local economy.
+Economic development.
+The Economic Development Committee provides oversight and makes recommendations on policies and programs for the economic development of the City.
+This encompasses but is not limited to revolving loan funds, Community Development Block Grant program compliance, grant programs within and outside of the City, within the County, and other programs that assist in the development of the local economy.
+The Economic Development Committee will also review and make recommendations relating to tax incremental financing (TIF/TID) projects for the City.
+The Mayor shall appoint three members of the Common Council, subject to confirmation by the Common Council.

 Special committees.
-The Mayor may establish such special committees as he deems appropriate.
+The Mayor may establish by resolution such special or ad hoc committees as deemed appropriate.

 All bylaws, ordinances, resolutions and orders for the appropriation or payment of money shall require for passage or adoption the vote of a majority of all of the Alderpersons.